mjduniverse/phsim/README.md

 # phsim
 PhSim is a library built on top of Matter.js.
-PhSim allows one to easily create a physics simulation without much hassle PhSim could be used to create games as well.
+PhSim allows one to easily create a physics simulation without much hassle.
+PhSim could be used to create games as well.

 # Some of the features: